ritaOmondi/alx-LowLevelProgramming/0x01-variables_if_else_while/README.md

 7. Reversing alphabets.
 8. Hexadecimal.
 9. Combination of digits
 10. Write a program that prints all possible different combinations of two digits.
-11.
+11. Write a program that prints all possible different combinations of three digits.
+12.